Snow-Crash/SNN-arm-program/readme.txt

 fsm_simulate.v is a fsm. it is the same as fsm implemented in DE1_SoC_Computer.v.
 Put it in a individual file for modelsim simulation. fsm_tb is corresponding testbench

+to compile the arm program, go to cpp folder and run makefile

+to run demo
+upload gui or advance_gui to de1 board, and execute gui.py or new_gui.py